From Wastewater Treatment Plants to Resource Plants

 - Governments should strive to introduce legislation on requirements for the assessment and limitation of nitrous oxide (N20) emissions from wastewater treatment plants.

-- Governments should allocate funds for full-scale pilot facilities for extracting nitrogen from wastewater with the explicit purpose of producing raw material for fertilizer production.
+- Governments should allocate funds for full-scale pilot facilities for extracting nitrogen from wastewater with the explicit purpose of producing raw material for fertiliser production.

 - Governments should strive to increase incentives for a transition to circular handling of key resources, specifically by ensuring that the quality of the product should always be the key regulatory factor and not its origin.